insurance car insurance

 Average cost of car insurance in North Carolina by provider

 There are several auto insurance companies licensed to issue policies in North Carolina.
-Erie was generally the cheapest car insurance for both full coverage and minimum liability policies.
+Erie is generally one of the cheapest car insurance for both full coverage and minimum liability policies, as well as Nationwide.

 Some companies, such as Allstate or Progressive, were significantly more expensive, charging hundreds more per year than Erie.